teddychen1251/assignment-3-a-3d-paint-program-teddychen1251/README.md

 ## Instructions
-Press Y to toggle rays (for switching between selecting/drawing) Press B to togge the UI
+Press Y to toggle rays (for switching between selecting/drawing) Press B to toggle the UI